mdn/mdn-http-observatory/mdn-observatory-webext/README.md

-# MDN Observatory
+# MDN Observatory Extension DEMO -- NOT FOR PRODUCTION

-Checking http-level security and grading a site
+Checking http-level security and grading a site from a web extension.

+THIS IS JUST A DEMO.
+IT CALLS THE OBSERVATORY API FOR EACH SITE, A PRIVACY RISK.

 ## Development